On Death

 A crucifixion at the final minute?

-Who is the ‘you’ that has bound yourself so tightly
+Who is the ‘you’ that is bound so tightly

 in this thing you call time?